 There are a few of hollywood movies filmed at this location, such as James Bond “Die another day”, a view to kill and Tomb raider.

-Right accross Jokulsarlon Lagoon is the equally famous Diamond beach.
+Right across Jokulsarlon Lagoon is the equally famous Diamond beach.
 Diamond beach is a strip of black sand belonging to the greater Breidamerkursandur glacial plain.
 Diamond beach looks exactly like what it sounds like, but you won’t find any sunbathers at this stretch of black sand.
 Bits and pieces of the passing glaciers and icebergs break off, some eventually landing on the Diamond Beach.
-The sand is covered in glittering shards of ice in various stages of melt, making it stunnng.
+The sand is covered in glittering shards of ice in various stages of melt, making it stunning.